gregdevore/Projects/README.md

 **GregDeVore-L10-PCA.ipynb**

 This assignment using principal component analysis to explore the wine quality data set from Kaggle.
 In addition, principal components regression is compared to linear regression as a means of predicting wine quality.

+**Lesson1_Input_and_Outputs_DeVore.ipynb**

+This assignment introduces Python for machine learning, specifically exploratory data analysis and the standardization of features.
+It also includes building a classification tree from scratch using entropy and information gain to establish a set of rules.
+This tree is trained on a subset of the data and evaluated on the remaining observations.